Developer(s) – Facepalm Games & Curve Studios

 Lifespan – 1/10

-Due to it’s lack of substance in gameplay, and it’s main focus being put on story (indeed, where there is normally a director and producer listed on most video game Wikipedia pages, there is only a writer on the Swapper’s page), this title can only be made to last two and a half hours tops, which, especially for an open-world game, is unacceptable.
+Due to its lack of substance in gameplay, and the main focus being put on the story (indeed, where there is normally a director and producer listed on most video game Wikipedia pages, there is only a writer on The Swapper’s page), this title can only be made to last two and a half hours tops, which, especially for an open-world game, is unacceptable.
 Since there was clearly room for so much more to be added, it seemed to me like that much more of an incredibly fleeting experience.